 For some years Joe Brien lived for much of the time in England and on the Continent and acquired many of the mares in the Kingsfield paddocks during visits to the Newmarket Sales while he was there.
 One such mare was Royal Pet.
 A daughter of Your Majesty foaled in Great Britain in 1911, she had been one of six fillies purchased by Brien in England back in 1913 from the Childwickbury Stud when he was busy establishing Kingsfield.
 She had arrived at Bradley’s Head quarantine station on board the Runic later in October of that year.
 A dark brown and a real lady, Royal Pet had a brief but successful racing career in her adopted country winning good races at both Canterbury Park and Rosehill from five appearances as a three-year-old.
 She had then been whisked off to stud and had already produced a decent stayer in Royal Present, the winner of an Avondale Cup, before her fateful mating with Rossendale during the stallion’s second season in Australia.

 The resultant foal of this all-British liaison was a handsome brown colt.
 Watching him gambol in the Kingsfield paddocks as a youngster, Cecil Brien formed a high opinion of him, so much so, that when offered at the 1925 Easter Yearling Sales and the bidding stopped at 1350 guineas, the studmaster had no hesitation withdrawing him from the ring.
 The reserve had been 1500 guineas.
 At the time, many people were critical of the Briens’ refusal to compromise, contending that it would have a bad effect on the prices for the remainder of their draft as well as a knock-on impact on the prices of yearlings submitted by other breeders.
 It didn’t, and the Briens’ mercenary outlook was more than understandable given the prices that thoroughbred yearlings realised at that time.
-Although of only medium height, the colt had tremendous depth and great quarters besides a rather sweet temperament.
+It was an exuberant and self-confident era and the Briens reflected that exuberance and self-confidence in backing their own judgement on this particular colt.
+Although of only medium height, he had tremendous depth and great quarters besides a rather sweet temperament.
 The father and son team of Kingsfield Stud registered him as Rampion and placed him in the Randwick stables of Fred Williams.
 Once he began to show what he could do on the racecourse, the judgement of Joe and Cecil Brien ringside at those sales was soon vindicated.

 Rampion was a sensational early two-year-old.
 He won the Breeders’ Plate by five lengths on debut and was then taken to Melbourne for the Maribyrnong Plate where he clashed with the Gimcrack Stakes winner, Kanooka (the future dam of Winooka) and eleven others.
 Given the penalty conditions of the race, both Rampion and Kanooka were saddled with 10lb penalties taking their weights to 9-6lb.
 Since the inception of the Breeders’ Plate and Gimcrack Stakes in 1906, there had been six penalised winners up to that year who had succeeded in the Maribyrnong Plate, a statistic that supports the contention that weight doesn’t stop a class juvenile in the spring over the shorter races.
 Rampion became the seventh, having two lengths to spare over the filly and running a race record to boot.
 It was the third time that the Breeders’ Plate/Maribyrnong Plate double had been won, and by a strange coincidence, the first horse to do it had been Beragoon sporting the very same colours.
 It was during the V.R.C.
 Spring Meeting that one prominent Victorian owner offered £8,000 for the youngster.
 Old Joe Brien, remembering Beragoon and the glorious spring of 1913, politely declined and for the rest of his life had good cause for self-congratulations on that score.